What are the fire safety regulations for landlords?

 - Fire safety in Houses of Multiple Occupation

-What are the fire safety regulations for rented properties?
+What are the fire safety regulations for rented properties in England?

 The fire safety regulations for rented properties are laid out in various Acts and the requirements can vary from one country to another.
 Below are the key laws that you should be aware of and must follow as a landlord.